dletorey/rebuild/src/leets/orbital-green-brown-tour-manchester.md

 In the second half of the show the version of <a href="https://song.link/gb/i/1320062963">Remind</a> was absolutely fabulous, loads of acid and my favourite version of the tour.
 Tonight's version of <a href="https://song.link/gb/i/1320062964">Walk now</a> to <a href="https://song.link/gb/i/1313866070">Walk about</a> and <a href="https://song.link/gb/i/1320062965">Monday</a> were much shorted than the previous nights of the tour, we deduced that this was due to the late start, which was a great shame.

 We didn't hang around tonight after the show as Sarah and I needed to get back to Greetland and every one else was getting up early to go to the final show in Dublin.
-Lots were trying to persuade me to go too and as much as I did want to I hadn't been home of a week and I didn;t have my passport so it wasn't even an option.
+Lots were trying to persuade me to go too and as much as I did want to I hadn't been home of a week and I didn't have my passport so it wasn't even an option.

 Over all I am delighted that I went, it was a great night and the tour has been fantastic.
 Until next time, hopefully a <a href="Snivilisation">Snivilisation</a> tour.
 Other than the festival sets I still have this year, but they will be very different.